lucas-munoz1/lucas-munoz1.github.io/ecommerce-page.md

 The relational schema shown in figure 1 depicts each entity in the database, as well as how the entities are connected.

 After creating the relational schema shown in figure 1, I used DBeaver to create and manage a local PostgreSQL database.
 Populating the database involved mass data scraping.
 To connect the scraping scripts to the database, I wrote a series of functions that used the Psycopg2 library and SQL to upload data to the right tables, as shown in figure 2.
-Data scraping will be discussed in depth in the next section.

 _Figure 2: Example SQL/Pyscopg2 Functions_
 ![Datbase import functions but better](https://github.com/user-attachments/assets/75e82c68-79bd-4231-bf6d-3372a1b98be1)